Killinskillz69/Nineteen69-paystring.crypto.com-/Major-issues-resulting-in-lost-or-stuck-funds.md

 ## "0x" prefix enforcement (QuadrigaCX)
 (this is my understanding, needs to be verified)

-QuadrigaCX attempted to send funds shortly after ethereum switched over to require the "0x" prefix.
+QuadrigaCX attempted to send funds shortly after Ethereum switched over to require the "0x" prefix.
 Quadriga's sweeper daemon attempted to collect funds from deposit accounts and then send them through the `SafeConditionalHFTransfer` contract to their collection account.
-However, the sweeper daemon did not include the "0x" prefix on addresses which resulted in malformed input send to the contract.
+However, the sweeper daemon did not include the "0x" prefix on addresses which resulted in malformed input sent to the contract.
 The contract's fallback function was invoked which had no default logic.
 The contract does not include any mechanism to retrieve ETH (or tokens) sent to it.

 https://github.com/bokkypoobah/BadBeef/blob/master/README.md
 https://www.reddit.com/r/ethereum/comments/6ettq5/statement_on_quadrigacx_ether_contract_error/